 Employee’s Use of Social Media to Disparage the Employer or Divulge Confidential Information

-By disparaging the employer, the employer violates his/her loyalty obligation and the employer may, as the case may be, take disciplinary action.
+By disparaging the employer, the employee violates his/her loyalty obligation and the employer may, as the case may be, take disciplinary action.
 Anonymous reports should however not be encouraged and only be accepted by an employer in exceptional circumstances.
 To avoid abuses, employees are encouraged to use the normal reporting line.